The Voice Generations (Philippine TV series): Coaches

 The show's panel of coaches was later announced on June 9, 2023, via the network's flagship news program, 24 Oras.
-The coaching panel consists of Billy Crawford, an actor and recording artist; Chito Miranda, the frontman of Parokya ni Edgar, who previously served as a judge on the second season of Idol Philippines a year prior; Julie Anne San Jose, a singer-songwriter who is regarded as one of the best-selling recording artists in the Philippines; and Stell, a member of the Filipino boy band SB19.
+The coaching panel consists of Billy Crawford, an actor and recording artist; Chito Miranda, the frontman of Parokya ni Edgar, who previously served as a judge on the second season of Idol Philippines a year prior; Julie Anne San Jose, a singer-songwriter who is regarded as one of the best-selling recording artists in the Philippines; and Stell, a member of the Philippine boy band SB19.

 Selection process and format

 Blind auditions

 The season opens with the Blind Auditions, the first televised stage of the competition.
 In this round, the four coaches sit in chairs facing the audience, with their backs turned to the artists.
 Judging solely on vocal ability, coaches press a button to turn their chairs if they’re interested in mentoring an artist.
 If more than one coach turns, the artist chooses whose team to join; if only one coach turns, the artist automatically joins that team.
 By the end of the round, each coach will have formed a team to advance to the next stage of the competition.